RustFestEU/speakers-guide/4-beginners.md

 remember that cursing, especially about other peoples words, can quickly be disrespectful.

-In my experience from 5 years of running conferences, the clearly-stated, well-constructed, well-spoken talks with a good measure of warmth and humor are the most remembered.
+In my experience from over 5 years of running conferences, the clearly-stated, well-constructed, well-spoken talks with a good measure of warmth and humor are the most remembered.
 Of the others, I remember only the jokes.